Thank you for reading our post, please rate this article at the end.

 Don’t Use Sunglasses

 Using sunglasses is the number one mistake you can make at the border crossing.
-Remember, agents, are trained to watch people’s eyes and can detect liars through eye movement.
+Remember, agents are trained to watch people’s eyes and can detect liars by observing their eye movements.

-So, if you’ve sunglasses on you, you’ll be at the top of the agent’s list, and you might increase your chances of having your RV searched.
+So, if you’ve sunglasses on, you’ll be at the top of the agent’s list, and you might increase your chances of having your RV searched.

 -